 Which Dealer Costs Less on Standard Bullion?

 APMEX typically carries higher premiums on standard items.
-They provide genuine value through inventory depth if you’re buying specialty or collectible products unavailable elsewhere.
+They provide genuine value through inventory depth if you're buying specialty or collectible products unavailable at standard bullion dealers.

 User Experience Review